aybassiouny/mahdytech/content/blog/low-qps-higher-latency/index.md

  One day, I woke up to a disgruntled email due to high latencies caused by Alvin, that we were planning to launch soon.
 In particular, the client was facing 99th latency around 50ms, way above our latency budget.
 That was surprising, as I have thoroughly tested this service, especially the latency - the point of complaint.

+ Before declaring Alvin *testable*, I had run many experiments with 40k QPS, all showing less than 10ms latency.
 I got ready to reply dismissing their results.
-Before declaring Alvin *testable*, I had run many experiments with 40k QPS, all showing less than 10ms latency.
-Another look at the email showed something new: I didn't *exactly* test the conditions they mentioned, their [QPS](https://en.wikipedia.org/wiki/Queries_per_second) was much lower than mine.
+However, another look at the email showed something new: I didn't *exactly* test the conditions they mentioned, their [QPS](https://en.wikipedia.org/wiki/Queries_per_second) was much lower than mine.
 While I was testing with 40k QPS, they were testing with only 1k.
 I ran my experiment once again, with lower QPS this time, just to humour them.

 Since I am blogging about this - you probably figured it out already: their numbers were correct.
 I re-ran my dummy client again and again, all with the same result: Lower QPS, not only leads to higher latencies, but just plain higher number of requests with latency over 10ms.
 In other words, if at 40k QPS 50 queries every second were over 50ms, at 1k QPS there were 100 queries every second above 50ms.
 Paradox!